mpolden/nrk-spotify/README.md

 ### Run the sync server

-Choose a radio channel to sync.
+Choose a playlist name and a radio channel to sync.
 The following radio IDs can be used:

 `p1pluss p2 p3 p13 mp3 radio_super klassisk jazz folkemusikk urort
 radioresepsjonen national_rap_show pyro`

+Start sync server:

 ```
-$ nrk-spotify server 'NRK P3 Pyro' p3
+$ nrk-spotify server 'NRK P3 Pyro' pyro
 ```

 `NRK P3 Pyro` will become the playlist name in Spotify, which will be created if it doesn't exist.

-The server will then update the playlist with new songs every 5 minutes.
+The playlist will be updated with new songs every 5 minutes.

 ## License
 Licensed under the MIT license.